fuzzylogicxx/fuzzylogic/posts/javascript-organisation-with-es6-modules.md

 mainImage.isAnchor: false
 draft: true
 ---
 It’s beneficial for any non-trivially sized JavaScript codebase to be organised into small, maintainable “modules” rather than monolithic files.
-To date, though, to write JavaScript which includes other JS code on-demand (y’know, using `import` or `require`) you had to be either working in a non-browser context with Node.js or on a web application that uses a bundler to compile ES6 `import` and `export` down to ES5 code that browsers understand.
+To date, though, to write JavaScript which includes other JS code on-demand (y’know, using `import` or `require`) you had to be either working in a non-browser context with Node.js or on a web application which includes a _bundler_ in order to compile ES6 `import` and `export` down to ES5 code that browsers understand.

 However since Spring 2017, ES module functionality works _natively_ in all modern browsers.
 That means an HTML file can use `<script type="module">` to include a script which uses ES modules.
 It’s complicated though, with many factors to consider and many competing opinions on best practice.

-- https://gomakethings.com/why-combine-javascript-files/ (“f you’re using imports (either CSS or JS) for dependency management, even if you have HTTP/2 enabled you should still combine your files for performance reasons.”)
+- https://gomakethings.com/why-combine-javascript-files/ (“if you’re using imports (either CSS or JS) for dependency management, even if you have HTTP/2 enabled you should still combine your files for performance reasons.”)
 - https://www.rollupjs.org/guide/en/
 - https://blog.logrocket.com/benchmarking-bundlers-2020-rollup-parcel-webpack/
 - https://philipwalton.com/articles/using-native-javascript-modules-in-production-today/